 A Narnia-like Edinburgh

 Writing this in the summer sun, it seems hard to believe that just a couple of months ago we were still in the midst of winter with recurrent snow flurries.
 Despite the absolute chaos that snow seems to cause in the UK, I do love how it completely transforms familiar streets and blankets everything – completely transforming places beyond recognition.
-These shots were taken around Edinburgh – I love the contrast between the old stone, black railings and the whiteness of the snow and the photo of Edinburgh Castle jutting out majestically over the city.
+These shots were taken around Edinburgh – I love the contrast between the old stone, black railings and the whiteness of the snow.
 (More photos of Edinburgh in the snow here).

 All of the brunches.